-The modern role in Buckinghamshire can be summarised as follows:
+The modern role in Buckinghamshire may be summarised as follows:

-Responsibility for the Proclamation of the accession of a new Sovereign.
+Being responsible for the Proclamation of the accession of a new Sovereign

-Taking an active role in the process of law and order within the county, including working with police, courts, coroner, probation service, prisons etc.
+Taking an active role in law and order within the county, including working with police, courts, coroner, probation service and prisons

-Taking an active interest in and supporting the commercial, social and spiritual life of the county.
+Taking an active interest in and supporting the commercial, social, educational and spiritual life of the county

-Acting as an Ambassador for Buckinghamshire, both within the county and elsewhere.
+Acting as an ambassador for Buckinghamshire and Milton Keynes, both within the county and elsewhere

 Thanking those in the county who work for the benefit of the community, and presenting High Sheriff Awards if they choose to do so

-Officiating at the Citizenship Ceremonies for successful applicants who are wishing to become British Citizens.
+Officiating at the Citizenship Ceremonies for successful applicants wishing to become British Citizens

 Supporting the efforts of local charities and voluntary organisations.